 - Do not assume others know what you are thinking - let your thoughts be heard

 - Be resourceful(to realise when things don't tally) and confident enough to raise doubts to superiors and team members can sometimes prevent a huge wastage of time, not to mention motivation and morale.

-I am glad that I got the opportunity to experience such dilemma because every doubt I face along the way allow me to hone my decision making skills and become a more effective person at work as well as in my private life.
+I am glad that I got the opportunity to experience such a dilemma because every doubt I faced along the way allowed me to hone my decision-making skills and become a more effective person at work as well as in my private life.

-Making mistakes are inevitable and often painful or even embarrassing, but it is only by picking ourselves up and moving on do we learn to become a better person.
+Making mistakes is inevitable and often painful or even embarrassing, but it is only by picking ourselves up and moving on do we learn to become a better person.

 Alfred: Why do we fall sir?
 So that we can learn to pick ourselves up - The Dark Knight